Compare holiday loans

-- Missed or late payments could result in a penalty fee and could also damage your credit score, potentially making future borrowing more expensive.
+- Missed or late payments could result in a penalty fee.
+If you don't pay back your loan on time, this could damage your credit score, potentially making future borrowing more expensive.

 - If you struggle to make the repayments each month, you could end up further in debt.